 Nicor Gas Co. v.
 J.F.
 Edwards Construction Co.
 (Circuit Court, Kane County, Illinois); Nicor Gas Co. v.
 R.W.
 Dunteman Construction Co.
 (Circuit Court, DuPage County, Illinois)

 Merry Gentleman, LLC v.
-George and Leona Productions, Inc., and Michael Keaton (U.S. District Court, Northern District of Illinois)
+George and Leona Productions, Inc., and Michael Keaton (U.S. District Court, N.D.
+Ill.)

 Represented Michael Keaton and George and Leona Productions, Inc. in dispute concerning services performed in connection with the motion picture "The Merry Gentleman."
 Summary judgment granted for client, and affirmed by Seventh Circuit.

 BJ Services v.
 Halliburton (U.S. District Court, S.D.
 Tex.)

 Represented Halliburton in patent infringement matter involving a patent on methods for fracturing subterranean formations to stimulate oil and gas recovery.
 Hired to try case ninety days before trial, after all discovery and pre-trial filings were complete.
 After month-long jury trial, judgment for BJ for less than 25% of damages sought.

 Spirit AeroSystems v.
 Boeing (Superior Court, King County, WA)

 Represented Spirit AeroSystems in $365 million breach of contract dispute with Boeing relating to Boeing's underpayments and certain warranty claims associated with parts Spirit manufactured for Boeing aircraft.
 Shortly after Spirit defeated Boeing's motion to dismiss, the parties settled and resolved most of the claims, and agreed to dismiss the suit.

 Neology v.
 Federal Signal and 3M (U.S. District Court, D. Del.; International Trade Commission)